 These initiatives have raised the bar for air VOC analysis in the sense that the limits of detection required to meet regulatory needs are on the order of 0.25 – 1.0 ug/m3 (0.05 to 0.5 ppb depending upon the compound of interest).

-YORK has made significant investments to meet these regulatory requirements and provide a turnkey solution for particular programs with:
+York Analytical Laboratories has made significant investments to meet these regulatory requirements and provide a turnkey solution for particular programs with:

 - Increased inventory of inert Summa™ passivated Silonite canisters